 - Strong demand for registered nurses in California

 Another major consideration in choosing a career is job security, something California RNs don’t have to worry about.
-Figures from the U.S. Department of Labor’s Projection Central website project job growth for California RNs to be 5.5% in the short-term (2020-2022) and 16.7% in the long-term (2018-2028).
-That’s significantly higher than the overall job growth projections for those time periods.
+Figures from the U.S. Department of Labor’s Projection Central website project job growth for California RNs to be 10.8% in the long-term (2020-2030).

 Another major concern for anyone considering a career in nursing is the ability move up the career ladder.
 Two-year nursing programs in California leading to RN licensure not only offer a quick and affordable path to starting your nursing career, but they also provide a solid academic foundation for continuing your nursing education to earn a BSN or graduate nursing degree.